mirzasjarief/ETL_Web_Scraping_Data-Wrangling/README.md

 ## Project Workflow

 As a Data Engineer, im working on a data pipeline/ETL project.
-Your task is to extract data from a website, process it, and store it in a PostgreSQL database.
+The task is to extract data from a website, process it, and store it in a PostgreSQL database.

 ## A. Extract